ecr-developer/applying-solid-java/README.md

 > - There are two ways in which an employee can receive a raise: by hitting targets or by promotion;
 > - The employee can only receive a new adjustment after 6 months;
 > - The adjustment has a limit of up to 40% of the salary, and cannot exceed this percentage;
-> - Now, the company also has outsourced professionals and needs to differentiate employee data;
+> - Now, the company also has third-party professionals and needs to differentiate employee data;

 *[Legacy project, current state](./solid-java-start/START.md)*